 What is Online Poker?

 Online poker is simply the traditional card game of poker played over the Internet.
-There are a variety of different online poker sites that all offer different variations of poker with a wide range of games and stakes available (including completely free games!).
+There are a variety of different online poker sites that all offer different variations of poker with a wide range of games and stakes available.

 Online Poker vs. Live Poker?